🏺

 📝Exam Study NotesWSET / CMS

-• Founded 1932 by Isaac Muga and Aurora Caño in Haro; moved to current Barrio de la Estación site in 1968; now in third generation of family ownership.
+• Founded 1932 by Isaac Muga and Aurora Caño in Haro; Isaac died 1969; family moved to current Barrio de la Estación premises in 1970; now in third generation of family ownership.
 Controls around 400 hectares total in Rioja Alta.

-• Muga Reserva = 24 months oak (80% French, 20% American from own cooperage) + minimum 12 months bottle.
-Prado Enea Gran Reserva = minimum 36 months oak (mainly French) + minimum 36 months bottle; released at least 7 years after harvest.
+• Muga Reserva = 24 months in own-cooperage oak (80 percent French, 20 percent American) plus minimum 12 months bottle.
+Prado Enea Gran Reserva = minimum 36 months oak (mainly French) plus minimum 36 months bottle; released only in best vintages.